dansam100/protomapper/README.md

 2. An ORM for establishing various kinds of mappings between objects and other objects, xml documents and objects, etc.

 ##synopsis##
-1. See http://www.github.com/dansam100/protomapper/tree/master/tests/config/ConfigLoaderTest.php for a sample of how to initialize protomapper from configuration.<br/>
+1. See <http://www.github.com/dansam100/protomapper/tree/master/tests/config/ConfigLoaderTest.php> for a sample of how to initialize protomapper from configuration.
-2. See http://www.github.com/dansam100/protomapper/tree/master/tests/config/ProtocolDefinitionTest.php to see how parsing works.<br/>
+2. See <http://www.github.com/dansam100/protomapper/tree/master/tests/config/ProtocolDefinitionTest.php> to see how parsing works.

 For a more in-depth view, take a look at the parsers which do the real work under: http://www.github.com/dansam100/protomapper/tree/master/parsers/